Skip to content

 """Automated Rubric Improvement Demo

-Iteratively refines a rubric using meta-rubric evaluation feedback.
+Iteratively refines a rubric using the built-in improve_rubric() API.

 """